McMadRedDad/WaterAnalyzer/python/protocol/protocol_2.1.1.md

 Reason: Invalid value "`value`" of "Request-ID" header: must be >= 0.

 The mandatory headers' values are considered valid for **resource** requests if:
-- Accept equals to "image/png" for preview requests and **TBA** for index requests
+- Accept equals to "image/png" for preview requests and "image/tiff" for index requests
 - Protocol-Version equals to the actual version of this protocol
 - Request-ID is of integer type and is greater than or equal to 0

 If any header is invalid, an HTTP 400 Bad Request response with an empty body and one of the following "Reason" headers is sent:

 Reason: Invalid value "`invalid value`" of "Accept" header: must be "image/png" for /resource/preview request.
-Reason: Invalid value "`invalid value`" of "Accept" header: must be "**TBA**" for /resource/index request.
+Reason: Invalid value "`invalid value`" of "Accept" header: must be "image/tiff" for /resource/index request.
 Reason: Invalid protocol version "`provided version`" in "Protocol-Version" header: used protocol version is "`used protocol version`".
 Reason: Invalid type for "Request-ID" header: must be of integer type.
 Reason: Invalid value "`value`" of "Request-ID" header: must be >= 0.